-In the event of a changeover occurrence, it is necessary that all outputs on one 5601MSC have the same timing as those on the other.
-Identical timing for both 5601MSCs is assured by locking both to the same frequency and phase source (i.e. GPS, or genlocking one 5601MSC to the other).
-Identical phasing of the independent black outputs is assured by implementing the Syncro mode in the 5601MSCs.
-To use this mode, both 5601MSC communication ports are connected together using the link cable supplied with the 5601ACO2.
-With both 5601MSCs operating in Syncro mode, timing adjustments made to one 5601MSC will be automatically applied to both.
-The link cable is connected permanently, so that any system re-timing will be applied to both 5601MSC units.
+In the event of a changeover occurrence, it is necessary that all outputs on one 5700MSC-IP have the same timing as those on the other.
+Identical timing for both 5700MSC-IPs is assured by locking both to the same frequency and phase source (i.e. GNSS, or genlocking one 5700MSC-IP to the other).

-Features:
+Features

-- Relay switches for all the system critical outputs from two 5601MSC units - 6 video/sync outputs - 8 SD/HD/3G SDI test signal outputs - 2 Analog video test signal outputs - 10MHz frequency reference - Word Clock output - Balanced and unbalanced DARS and 2 AES outputs - Balanced analog audio output - Linear time code outputs - Automatic changeover is a voting system based on which source has the most valid signals and that the good signals on the present master are also on the backup. - Three switches behind the front panel select automatic, front panel or GPI activation of changeover - 56 Front panel status LEDs show the health of each of the inputs - 14 Front panel status LEDs show the operational modes of the changeover - Hot swappable redundant power supply standard - VistaLINK® capable offering remote monitoring and configuration capabilities via SNMP using the model 9000NCP Network Control Panel or Evertz VistaLINK® PRO or other third party SNMP manager software.
+- Relay switches for all the system critical outputs from two 5700MSC-IP units - 6 video/sync outputs - 4 SD/HD/3G SDI test signal outputs - 10MHz frequency reference - Word Clock output - Balanced and unbalanced DARS and 2 AES outputs - Balanced analog audio output - Linear time code outputs - Requires factory installed +AUX hardware option on 5700MSC-IP, IP Master Clocks are available at extra cost. - Automatic changeover is a voting system based on which source has the most valid signals and that the good signals on the present master are also on the backup. - Three switches behind the front panel select automatic, front panel or GPI activation of changeover - 56 Front panel status LEDs show the health of each of the inputs - 14 Front panel status LEDs show the operational modes of the changeover - Hot swappable redundant power supply standard - VistaLINK® capable offering remote monitoring and configuration capabilities via SNMP using the model 9000NCP Network Control Panel or Evertz VistaLINK® PRO or other third party SNMP manager software.

 Signal Type Inputs Outputs

 Sync 12 BNC 6 BNC

 10 MHz 2 BNC 1 BNC

 Word clock 2 BNC 1 BNC

-DARS / AES 6 BNC 3 BNC
+DARS / AES 2 / 6 BNC 1 / 3 BNC

 LTC 2 DB15 2 Male XLR

 GPIO Terminal strip Terminal Strip

 Balanced DARS / AES / Analog audio 2 Terminal Strips Terminal Strip

-SD/HD/3G SDI 16 BNC 8 BNC
+SD/HD/3G SDI 8 BNC 4 BNC

 LTC IN 1 Female XLR

-Analog Video TG 4 BNC 2 BNC

-Figure 1-1: 5601ACO2 Block Diagram
+Figure 1-1 : 5700ACO Block Diagram

-Figure 1-2: Front View of Frame
+Figure 1-2 : 5700ACO Front View